 Immerse yourself in the study of living organisms, conduct original research and prepare to succeed as a scholar or researcher.

 A changing world demands scientists with advanced skills and the ability to solve problems.
-The Ph.D. in Biology at UND combines excellence in academics with world-class facilities and research opportunities to prepare you for a career in research or academics.
+The Ph.D. in Biology at UND combines excellence in academics with world-class facilities and research opportunities.

 - Program type:

 Conduct original, independent research and publish your findings in peer-reviewed outlets.

 Work in state-of-the-art facilities including vertebrate and invertebrate museums, tissue culture facilities, molecular biology labs, four field stations and expansive landscapes of the northern plains.

 Enjoy financial support from a teaching assistantship, research assistantship or fellowship/traineeship.